 Nestled in the heart of Kentucky’s Outer Bluegrass region, Cedarmore rests on 600 acres of rolling hills and beautiful woodlands that showcase the glory of God’s creation to all who visit.
-Cedarmore camp exudes real Kentucky beauty that can be seen as guests enjoy the surrounding forests, daily see wildlife like the region’s foxes and deer, and get serenaded by the sounds of a crackling campfire set under the stars in the region’s glorious night skies.
+Cedarmore exudes real Kentucky beauty that can be seen as guests enjoy the surrounding cedar-filled forests, experience wildlife such as foxes and deer, be serenaded by the sounds of a crackling campfire under glorious starry night skies.

 Conveniently located in proximity to Louisville, Lexington, and Cincinnati, Cedarmore can accommodate a group of any size, Cedarmore’s amenities and natural beauty stand ready to serve the needs of your group.
 Our wide range of activities and varied choices in accommodations are sure to fit the needs of any group’s size and budget, whether your group is booking just for the day or for multiple days and nights.

 Conference & Meeting Spaces